texxasrulez/account_details/README.md

 # Account Details — Installation Guide for Roundcube

 This document provides step-by-step installation and configuration instructions for the **Account Details** Roundcube plugin you uploaded.
-The guide is generated from the plugin’s actual contents to avoid guesswork.

 ---